 The area underneath a basin is usually wasted space, which makes it ideal for storage.
 Vanity units which combine a basin and drawers or a cupboard provide a really practical storage solution for toiletries.
-Choose a wall-mounted unit to maximise floor space.
+Choose a wall-mounted unit to maximize floor space.

-Fit a shower over the bath
+Fit a shower over the tub

 Small bathrooms lack the space for a separate bath and shower enclosure, so instead of making a compromise, fit a shower over the bath and install a folding bath screen that can be tucked away for easier access and cleaning.

-Use fresh colours for the walls
+Use fresh colors for the walls